grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Shakes stood up and took the lighter back from Hemi.
 He lit it and with a renewed hope for life, he crawled forward.
 He pushed Herschel's empty and guano-covered roost aside and pulled open a fuse box panel that lay behind it.
 He rummaged through a pile of old and corroded fuses that lay at the bottom of the fuse box to find one that looked like it was still at least partially conductive.
 He ran his finger down the rows of blown fuses till he found the one he wanted and yanked it out.
 The hopefully-working replacement went into the fuse box in its place.

 He knew immediately that it did work because the radio panel lit up and the rapidly dwindling space of air in the sub was filled with the sound of radio static.
-"Try the ship-to-ship!" he called back to Hemi.
+"Try ship-to-ship!" he called back to Hemi.

 Hemi picked up the mic from the front of the glowing box, and squeezed the transmitter.
 The transmit power needle snapped to the right, just as it should. "_Prospect_, this is Hemi Howell, aboard the _Gnat_, do you copy?"

 "I sure do Hemi!"
 Percy's voice came back through the box.
 "We were worried that you were already flattened, and we'd just be bringing up your corpses in a squashed metal coffin!
-It's good to hear you.
+It's good to hear from you.
 Shakes there?"

 "Captain Shakes is here, though wet.
 How did you find us?"